fr407041/Pneumonia-Diagnosis-using-XRays/README.md

 **Remark\!
 The train folder is an imbalance data sets for Normal & PNEUMONIA (about 1:3)**
 <h3> Data Augmentation </h3>
-Here we just use keras's function image_data_generator.
+Here we just use Keras function image_data_generator.
 Below is my generator R code

 ```
 image_data_generator(